-The scientific value is generated by advancing knowledge of ourselves through the investigation of human motor, perceptual and cognitive abilities and the implementation of explanatory embodied models of such abilities.
-The technological value is produced from scientific results by developing new devices and technologies in three main areas: i) Hardware and software for machine intelligence; ii) Tools for quantitative evaluation of human performance in healthy and disabled persons; iii) Sensory and motor rehabilitation tools and protocols.
-The social value is produced by exploiting supportive and rehabilitation technologies to improve social inclusion and the quality of life particularly of the weak components of our society.
+The technological impact is produced by scientific results thanks to the development of new devices and technologies in three main areas: i) Hardware and software for machine intelligence; ii) Tools for quantitative assessment of human performance in healthy and disabled persons; iii) Sensory and motor rehabilitation tools and protocols.
+A social value is produced by exploiting supportive and rehabilitation technologies to improve social inclusion and the quality of life particularly of the weak components of our society.

 We investigate how sensory deprived individuals compensate missing sensory channels by vicarious modalities.
 Our focus is on sensory enhancement and how to achieve it with novel assistive technologies, mainly aimed at the construction of cognitive maps.
 Our methodology serves to build hardware/software platforms to decrease the digital divide, therefore increasing social inclusion.
 We focus on three main topics

 Sensory Substitution: How much spatial knowledge depends on visual experience?
 We investigate the neural and behavioural correlates of tactile spatial representations.

 Small Area Haptic Device: Are we able to understand simple tactile virtual objects?
 We study how information can be coded, displayed and understood by humans through low-tech haptic displays.